 What day is the Washington State March for Life?

 The March for Life in Olympia is often on a different date from year to year, but is always within about the week of the anniversary of the Supreme Court decision, Roe vs. Wade, which decriminalized abortion.
 The Roe vs. Wade anniversary is January 22, 1973.
 The board of directors generally chooses a date that allows members of the Washington State delegation to attend the National March for Life in Washington, DC, which is always held on January 22, except when it falls on a weekend.
-The 2019 March for Life will be on Tuesday, January 21, 2020 at 12 noon.
+The date for the 2023 March has not yet been determined.

 Why do you hold the March for Life in Olympia?
 Wouldn’t it be easier for people to make it on the weekend?
 The March for Life is meant to draw attention to the pro-life cause with our elected officials.
 We always hold the March for Life on a day that we know legislators will be in-session and able to hear our message and speak to their constituents